Which LinkedIn Plan is Suitable for Service Providers?

 Which LinkedIn plan is best for service providers?

-Can service providers effectively generate leads with a free LinkedIn account?
+Can you actually get clients with a free LinkedIn account?

 On This Page